Williams Lake Visitor Attractions

 The Station House Gallery is the oldest public building still in use in Williams Lake.
 The building, now an art gallery, was once the BC Rail Station and is one of only two remaining first generation Pacific Great Eastern Railway stations.
 It was built in 1919 in the same location where it stands today, and in 1982 part of it was rebuilt as a gift shop and gallery.
 Today the hardwood floor and the master furnace are still original to the building and the exterior is the same – albeit with a fresh coat of paint.
 Every month new works of art in a variety of mediums are shown in the gallery and the gift shop contains the work of many local artists and crafts people.

-The Museum of the Cariboo Chilcotin, situated in down town Williams Lake, is the only museum in BC to focus on ranching and rodeo.
+The Museum of the Cariboo Chilcotin, situated in the Tourism Discover Centre, is the only museum in BC to focus on ranching and rodeo.
 It shows the history of Williams Lake, from First Nation culture, to the fur traders and the mining and forestry industries that have since developed in the town, but it especially focuses on the ranching heritage of the area.
 Its goal is to “preserve and promote this ranch heritage” by showcasing it in the local museum.
 The Museum also hosts the BC Cowboy Hall of Fame, showcasing the feats of cowboys from all around BC as well as the history of both the BC Rodeo Association and the BC High School Rodeo Association.
 Come see the displays of all sorts of Williams Lake artifacts, saddles and even belt buckles.

 Located on the west end of Williams Lake off South Mackenzie Avenue, Scout Island is a nature sanctuary and park area comprising two islands connected to the mainland by a vehicle causeway.
 In addition to a beach area, picnic ground and boat launch, Scout Island contains a series of nature trails that take visitors through a relatively undisturbed natural environment, rich in bird and small wildlife habitat.